 Air Evac Lifeteam's network of more than 125 bases across 15 states is centrally controlled and directed from the company's Operations Centers in O'Fallon and West Plains, Mo.
-More than 100 Communications Specialists watch and communicate via satellite with flight crews, using real-time technology and SkyTrac® satellite tracking systems, resulting in superior oversight, operational control and management of a geographically dispersed service area.
+The Operations Centers feature more than 100 Communications Specialists and additional aviation professionals trained under the FAA-approved Operations Control Specialist program.
+They watch, and communicate with, flight crews via radio over Internet protocol (ROIP) and satellite, using real-time technology and SkyTrac® satellite tracking systems, resulting in superior oversight, operational control and management of a geographically dispersed service area.

-Communications Specialists have training in emergency medical dispatching (EMD) which enables them to give pre-arrival instructions, including immediate first-aid measure, how to perform CPR or control bleeding.
+Communications Specialists, including the on-duty Communications Supervisor, have additional industry-standard training in flight request call-taking and emergency medical dispatching (EMD), which enables them to give pre-arrival instructions, including immediate first-aid measure, how to perform CPR or control bleeding.

-Air Evac Lifeteam employs eight Operational Controllers, with experience as pilots and/or aviation dispatchers, who serve as virtual co-pilots and provide timely, accurate information to aid pilots in making decisions regarding weather, aircraft and regulatory issues.
+Air Evac Lifeteam employs 12 commercial aviation professionals as Tier 1 Operations Control Specialists with experience as pilots and/or aviation dispatchers.
+These specialists serve as virtual co-pilots and provide timely, accurate information to aid pilots in making decisions regarding weather, aircraft and regulatory issues.

-- Providing accurate, up to the minute weather information compiled from numerous sources including DTN, ADDS, and high definition NEXRAD Radar Software Systems.
+- Providing accurate, up to the minute weather information compiled from numerous National Weather Service and/or FAA-approved sources, including: Schneider Electric’s RotorWatch, ADDS, and high definition NEXRAD Radar Software Systems.

-- Evaluation of "Operational Windows", including real-time risk assessment and flight management assistance.
+- Evaluation of "Operational Windows," including real-time risk analysis, proactive flight monitoring and flight management assistance.

 - An available reference library of federal aviation regulations, publications, sectional aeronautical charts, aircraft flight manuals, MEL, Operations Manual, and Company Policies and Procedures.
-When a pilot has a question regarding any regulation, policy or procedure affecting a flight, the Operational Controller can access and provide that information on a real-time basis.
+When a pilot has a question regarding any regulation, policy or procedure affecting a flight, the Operations Control Specialists can access and provide that information on a real-time basis.

-The goal of the Operations Control Center is to provide pilots with the information they need when they need it; when they are on a flight and the weather suddenly starts deteriorating or they have been asked to alter their route.
+- The goal of the Operations Control Center is to provide pilots with the information they need when they need it – prior to a flight or during a flight and the weather suddenly starts deteriorating or they have been asked to alter their route.

-From protocol clarification, policy and procedure reference or equipment problem solving, the MedLink RN provides immediate information to the crews.
-These RNs have the ability to readily contact the company's medical directors, transferring physicians or the receiving facilities while the crew is in-flight to discuss current situations and immediately pass information from the physicians to the crews.
+From protocol clarification, policy and procedure reference or equipment problem solving, the Field Resource Specialists provide immediate information to the crews.
+They have the ability to readily contact the company's medical directors, transferring physicians or the receiving facilities while the crew is in-flight to discuss current situations and immediately pass information from the physicians to the crews.

-In addition to crew resource utilization, MedLink offers assistance to transferring hospitals in locating a receiving hospital for patients in need of a higher level of care.
+In addition to crew resource utilization, Field Resource Specialists offer assistance to transferring hospitals in locating a receiving hospital for patients in need of a higher level of care.